-Cat Brooks on Police Brutality, the Abolition of Police, and Her Mayoral Campaign in Oakland
+Cat Brooks on the Abolition of Police, Police Brutality, and Her Oakland Mayoral Campaign

 We spoke with anti-police brutality organizer and KPFA’s Upfront co-host, Cat Brooks, about her 2018 mayoral race in Oakland, California.
 Brooks received the most votes of any challenger on the left and says that it is “very likely” she will run for mayor again.
 In the meantime she is working to “harness the energy of the base” that her campaign mobilized in order to tackle the issues that concern them.